“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 Untamed By Glennon Doyle: I deeply appreciate this book.
 When I first started reading it, I had no idea who Glennon was or what the book was going to be about.
 The first chapter had me hooked.
 I picked up a gay memoir without even trying!
 Midway through, I kind of felt like certain aspects of the book/ Glennon’s optimism made me roll my eyes.
 But by the end, I came to the conclusion that I respect Glennon immensely, and that I identify with her optimism.
 No one who has suffered from bulimia and alcoholism and who came out as gay later in life after being married with kids is optimistic because they are saccharine.
 And, I actually love that in the face of it all, she is NOT jaded and bitter.
 Instead she is a ray of hopeful sunshine.

 Crying in H-mart by Michelle Zauner: This book is special to me.
-I first read Michelle Zauner’s essay Crying in H-mart in The New Yorker years ago and was blown away.
+I first read Michelle Zauner’s essay Crying in H-mart in The New Yorker years ago, and I remember thinking at the time that it was one of the best pieces of food writing that I had ever read.
 When I heard she got a book deal to expand the essay, I couldn’t wait.

 As someone who uses food as a means of understanding/ relating to the world around me, it is really beautiful to see Michelle use food to express her love for her mother and her grief over her mother’s sickness/death.
 Michelle also uses food to speak to her identity as Korean American, and the experience of being not-quite-Korean-enough-but-not-quite-American-enough to fit into either identity.
 H-Mart becomes a literal and metaphorical haven for Michelle–a place to connect to her mother and her heritage through the food and people she can find/ observe there.